 - the wishes of the victim in terms of how they want to proceed.
 This is especially important in the context of sexual violence and sexual harassment.
-Victims should be given as much control as is reasonably possible over decisions regarding how any investigation will be progressed and any support that they will be offered; - the nature of the alleged incident(s), including: might a crime have been committed and consideration of harmful sexual behaviour: - the ages, maturity and understanding of the children involved; - the developmental stages of the children involved;
+Victims should be given as much control as is reasonably possible over decisions regarding how any investigation will be progressed and any support that they will be offered; - the nature of the alleged incident(s), including: might a crime have been committed and consideration of harmful sexual behaviour:

-- any power imbalance between the children.
+- the ages, maturity and understanding of the children involved; - the developmental stages of the children involved; - any power imbalance between the children.
 For example, is the alleged perpetrator significantly older, more mature or more confident?
-Does the victim have a disability or learning difficulty? - their social and family circumstance; - any evidence in the behaviour or presentation of the children that might suggest they have been harmed; - any evidence of pressure to engage in sexual activity; - any power imbalance between the children (e.g. is the alleged perpetrator significantly older); - any indication of sexual exploitation; - if the alleged incident is a one off or a sustained pattern of abuse; - are there ongoing risks to the victim, other children, or FSM staff; and - other related issues and wider context.
+Does the victim have a disability or learning difficulty? - their social and family circumstance; - any evidence in the behaviour or presentation of the children that might suggest they have been harmed; - any evidence of pressure to engage in sexual activity; - any indication of sexual exploitation; - if the alleged incident is a one off or a sustained pattern of abuse; - are there ongoing risks to the victim, other children, or FSM staff; and - other related issues and wider context.
 Assessments of children in such cases should consider whether wider environmental factors are present in a child's life that are a threat to their safety and/or welfare